-Deron Ahsen:nase Douglas
+D. Ahsen:nase Douglas

-Deron Ahsén:nase Douglas is a Kanien’kehá:ka painter, author, teacher and Urban NDN with roots in the Kahnawà:ke Mohawk Territory.
+D. Ahsén:nase Douglas is a Kanien’kehá:ka painter, author, teacher and Urban NDN with roots in the Kahnawà:ke Mohawk Territory.

 This culture he states, “...is an abundant source of creative expression” that helps him to entwine traditional values with contemporary subject matter.

-Ahsén:nase is also recognized by the Canada Arts Council as a professional "Indigenous Artist" and "Visual Artist".
+Ahsén:nase is also recognized by the Canada Arts Council as a professional "Indigenous and Visual Artist".